 Dotted throughout Japan are stalls and shops dedicated to a little ball-shaped snack made of wheat flour batter known as takoyaki.
 Filled with diced octopus (tako), tempura pieces (tenkasu), pickled red ginger (beni shoga) and green onion, takoyaki are the perfect street food.
 They are cooked in specially molded pans and are usually served in packs of 6-10.
 Brushed with mayonnaise and a Worcestershire-style sauce, takoyaki comes with a sprinkle of green laver (aonori) and dried bonito flakes on top and is intimately associated with the city of Osaka.

 While the history of battered foods in Japan dates back to the arrival of French cuisine in the 1600s, a man in Osaka named Tomekichi Endo is credited with inventing takoyaki itself in 1935.
-Until then, a similar dish that used soy sauce flavored beef was being sold.
-This dish, known as rajioyaki, evolved from an earlier one called choboyaki that used konjac (konnyaku).
+Until then, a similar dish that used soy sauce-flavored beef was being sold.
+This dish, known as “Rajioyaki,” evolved from an earlier one called “Choboyaki,” which used Konjac (Konnyaku).

 The story goes that a man from Akashi was visiting Osaka then.
 He mentioned that the octopus was used instead of beef, where he was from.
 Akashiyaki, the dish he was referring to, was similar to “Rajioyaki,” except that it was softer and eggier in texture and was dipped into a thin fish broth before eating.
 This off-hand comment by the stranger seemingly inspired Endo to replace the beef used in “Rajioyaki” with octopus and remove the dipping broth.

 Before World War II, this takoyaki was eaten by the majority without any sauce.
 Even now, there is a number of places that continue to sell it plain.
 After the war, however, a variation of Worcestershire sauce was introduced, and its tangy flavor helped to increase the dish’s popularity.
 This popularity accelerated even further once it began to be featured in weekly magazines, and at 10 yen for around 4-6 ball, the thousands of locations thought to be selling takoyaki at the time must have been making a roaring trade.